 Maine Revised Statutes Title 29-A section 2251 sets out the requirements for reporting a so-called "reportable accident," which the code defines as "an accident on a public way or a place where public traffic may reasonably be anticipated, resulting in bodily injury or death to a person or apparent property damage of $1,000 or more."

-Knowing failure to report a reportable accident is a crime in Maine, punishable by up to six months in jail.
+Knowing failure to report a reportable accident is a crime in Maine, punishable by up to six months in jail and/or as much as $1,000 in fines.
 The same goes for failing to give a correct name and address when requested by an officer at the scene of the accident.

 In almost every Maine car accident scenario, insurance coverage is sure to play a key role, so it's important to understand the state's liability auto insurance requirements and other coverage rules that could affect your car accident claim.
 Get the details on Maine's car insurance rules.